All-Hands-AI/OpenHands/README.md

 There is also [documentation for running with local models using ollama](./docs/documentation/LOCAL_LLM_GUIDE.md).

+**Note on API retries and rate limits:**
+Some LLMs have rate limits and may require retries.
+OpenDevin will automatically retry requests if it receives a 429 error or API connection error.
+You can set NUM_RETRIES and COOLDOWN_TIME environment variables to control the number of retries and the time between retries.
+By default, NUM_RETRIES is 5 and COOLDOWN_TIME is 1 second.

 ## ⭐️ Research Strategy

 Achieving full replication of production-grade applications with LLMs is a complex endeavor.
 Our strategy involves: